 This medication is to be directly applied on your allergies, all the while massaging the affected areas gently.
 These purification agents include mandara taila, bhringaraja taila, kayyunyadi keram, and chemparuthyadi keram.

-It is highly recommended that you consult an Ayurvedic practitioner to determine the amount of damage and the dependent dosage.
+Important note: It is highly recommended that you consult an Ayurvedic practitioner to determine the amount of damage and the dependent dosage.

 3. Alternatives To Chemical Hair Dye